vedph/mqdq_mqutil/doc/import.md

 # Import

-**NOTE**: this is just a plan; development will follow once it is fully defined.
-Currently, only text import is implemented.
+## Overview

 Before importing, ensure that all the documents requiring [partitioning](partition.md) have been partitioned.
 The other documents instead can be manually copied in the import directory as they are.

-The import process implies two essential operations: parsing XML to extract data from it, and remodeling extracted data by following the Cadmus architecture.
+The import process implies two essential operations: *parsing* XML to extract data from it, and *remodeling* extracted data by following the Cadmus architecture.

 This remodeling is heavily conditioned by two capital factors: